Negative refraction and tiling billiards: Introduction

 \emph{Are there periodic trajectories?}

-We study several special cases of the tiling billiards system, and find periodic trajectories in every one.
+We find periodic trajectories in every class of tiling billiards we study.
 For example, every triangle tiling has a periodic trajectory of period $6$ around a vertex (Corollary \ref{all-triangles}), and almost all have a period-$10$ trajectory around 2 vertices (Theorem \ref{per10}).
+We give examples of periodic trajectories in the trihexagonal tiling (Examples \ref{6theorem}, \ref{12periodic} and \ref{gooseheadtheorem}) with period $6,12$ and $24$, respectively.

 \emph{Can trajectories escape?}